vendure-ecommerce/storefront-angular-starter/README.md

    })
    ```

-### Building for demo.vendure.io
+### Deploying the demo

-This project is used in the [Vendure Demo](https://github.com/vendure-ecommerce/vendure-demo).
+This project is used in the [angular-storefront.vendure.io](https://angular-storefront.vendure.io) demo.
 There is a [GitHub Actions workflow](./.github/workflows/build.yml) which is triggered whenever a new tag is added.
 The tag should be of the format `"vX.Y.Z"`.
 The workflow will run the `build:ssr` script and upload the compiled output to an Amazon S3 bucket, from which the vendure-demo project will pull the artifacts.

+Once the GitHub action workflow has completed and the built artifacts have been successfully uploaded to the S3 bucket, the app can be deployed with `git push dokku master`.

 ## License